 As there is no clear guideline about this, many moms keep unused breast milk at room temperature and others keep it refrigerated.
 There is no way to tell if one method is better than the other.

 Though I do not recommend keeping unused breast milk after feeding the baby at room temperature especially when the room is hot, or you are traveling.

-Unused breast milk after feeding a baby is contaminated by the baby’s mouth and now it is the breading ground of bacteria.
+Unused breast milk after feeding a baby is contaminated by the baby’s mouth and now it is the breeding ground of bacteria.
 Keeping it refrigerated will slow the growth of bacteria.

 How about you?